ml4ai/skema/skema/img2mml/README.md

 ## Training

 Before starting the training, we need to get the dataset and put it under _data_ folder.
+Please ensure that current working directory is `skema/img2mml`

 #### To preprocess images:
 ```